emaste/zBug/README.rst

     zBug ./myTestProg optionalArgument

 You will be presented with a window that contains all of the various debugging Windows; at the centre is a Window that provides a command prompt (marked 'lldb:') and the debugger log window.
 Simply execute commands from this command prompt.

+You can also run zBug with the `--pid` option to have zBug attach to an existing process.

+To see a list of all options, run `zBug --help`.